ISSOtm/issotm.github.io/content/blog/backcompat/part4.md

 [contrib]: https://github.com/gbdev/rgbds/tree/master/contrib

 ## Conclusion

+I would have liked to be able to provide some kind of upgrade tool, or at least documentation on some regexes to run on your code to fix the bulk of the errors.
+Unfortunately, it was too unclear how to structure such instructions, and too difficult to design such a program... so that hasn't come to fruition yet.
+I have hope that perhaps someone will pick that work up?

 With all of that said, and the last section especially getting a little personal&mdash;guilty as charged, I needed a little venting&mdash;I want to leave on a more positive note, and provide guidance on how to avoid such difficult situations in the first place.